 Anatomy of Regret: From Death Instinct to Reparation and Symbolization through Vivid Clinical Cases

-Susan Kavaler-Adler, PhD, ABPP, NPsyA, D.Litt
+by Susan Kavaler-Adler, PhD, ABPP, NPsyA, D.Litt